awsdocs/amazon-inspector-user-guide/doc_source/inspector_verify-sig-agent-download-linux.md

                    uid                  Amazon Inspector <inspector@amazon.com>
    ```

-   Additionally, the fingerprint string should be identical to `DDA0 D4C5 10AE 3C20 6F46 6DC0 2474 0960 5836 0418` as shown above\.
-Compare the key fingerprint returned to that published on this page\.
+   Additionally, the fingerprint string should be identical to `DDA0 D4C5 10AE 3C20 6F46 6DC0 2474 0960 5836 0418`, as shown in the preceding example\.
+Compare the key fingerprint that is returned to the one published on this page\.
 They should match\.
-If they do not match, do not install the Amazon Inspector Agent installation script, and contact Amazon Web Services\.
+If they don't match, don't install the Amazon Inspector agent installation script, and contact AWS Support\.

 ## Verify the Signature of the Package<a name="inspector_verify-signature-of-agent-package"></a>

-After you've installed the GPG tools, authenticated and imported the Amazon Inspector public key, and verified that the Amazon Inspector public key is trusted, you are ready to verify the signature of the Amazon Inspector installation script\.
+After you install the `GPG` tools, authenticate and import the Amazon Inspector public key, and verify that the public key is trusted, you are ready to verify the signature of the installation script\.

-**To verify the Amazon Inspector installation script signature**
+**To verify the installation script signature**

 1. At a command prompt, run the following command to download the signature file for the installation script: